 - The Scenery - sometimes the road is s beautiful that you are distracted.
 Better to stop!

 - Idiots... well they are everywhere we were on a road where you can drive at 70mph, one lane in each direction and we had to stop because someone decided to do a U turn and was no good at it!

-Driving on Single Track Roads in Scotland
+Driving in Scotland Tips - Single Track Roads

 The main thing to be aware about driving in Scotland is how to drive on single track roads.